zoom/zoomapps-sample-js/README.md

 ### Scopes

-Select the following OAuth scopes from the Scopes tab:
+Ensure that the following scope is selected on the Scopes tab:
 - `zoomapp:inmeeting`

 ### Config `.env`

-Open the `.env` file in your text editor and enter the following information from the App Credentials section you just
+When building for Development, open the `.env` file in your text editor and enter the following information from the App Credentials section you just
 configured:

 ```ini